 - Automatically track when someone completes a Stripe Checkout

-- Attribute that sale to a PiMMs click
+- Attribute that sale to a Pimms click

 - Link the conversion to a user or customer in your app

-PiMMs handles the heavy lifting — you just need to pass the right ID at the right moment.
+Pimms handles the heavy lifting — you just need to pass the right ID at the right moment.

 1. Prerequisites